eliasrmalik/WhatURLsToNote/README.md

 A (deprecated) web scraper that exports your entire WhatsApp chat history.

-⛔ DEPRECATED as of April 2021: I cannot maintain this repo any longer but feel free to fork and maintain it going forward.
+⛔ Original projected DEPRECATED as of April 2021: Currently being fixed.
+Basic scrapping works, but entire chats are not fully captured yet.

 ## Table of Contents